MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

   (tensor(0.9168), tensor(0.9854), tensor(0.9511))

 The result above shows an accuracy over 90% on both predicting correctly 3s and correctly detecting 7s as not beeing a 3, which is quite accetable for such simple classifier model.

+## Stochastic Gradient Descent (DSG)

+> <strong>Definition of machine learning according to Arthur Samuel</strong><br> Suppose we arrange for some automatic means of testing the effectiveness of any current weight assignment in terms of actual performance and provide a  mechanism for altering the weight assignment so as to maximize the performance.
+We need not go into the details of such a procedure to see that it could be made entirely automatic and see that a machine so programmed would “learn” from its experience.

+As mentioned before our bacis 3-or-7 classifier does not adopt any learning component.
+To enable it to take advantage of the power of deep learning, we will first have to represent it based on the Samuel's definition.